 National TV Dinner Day is observed annually on September 10th.
 In 1953, C.A.
-Swanson & Sons was about to forever changed the prepackaged meal business.
+Swanson & Sons changed the prepackaged meal business forever.
 Introducing the TV Dinner revolutionized frozen food.

-The original product sold for 98 cents and the production estimate for the first year was 5,000 dinners.
-To their surprise, Swanson far exceeded that amount and in the first year, sold more than 10 million of them.
+When Swanson’s first sold TV dinners, they priced them at 98 cents.
+In the first year, production estimates reached 5,000 dinners.
+To their surprise, Swanson far exceeded that amount.
+In the first year, they sold more than 10 million of them.

 - 1960 – Swanson added desserts to a new four-compartment tray.

 - 1964 – Night Hawk name originated from the Night Hawk steak houses that operated in Austin, Texas, from 1939 through 1994.
 The original diners were open all night, catering to the late-night crowd.
 The restaurants produced the first frozen Night Hawk TV dinner in 1964.